matrix-construct/construct/README.md

 `io_service::strand`.

 This methodology ensures there is an uninterrupted execution working through a single event queue providing service.
-Even if there are periods of execution which are computationally intense like parsing, hashing, cryptography etc -- this is absorbed in lieu of thread synchronization and bus contention.
+If there are periods of execution which are computationally intense like parsing, hashing, cryptography, etc: this is absorbed in lieu of thread synchronization and bus contention.
 Scaling this system is done through running multiple instances which synchronize at the application level.